 Unit Heads are reminded that fiscal and programmatic responsibility for the project will revert to their office if, for any reason, the Principal Investigator is unable to complete the assignment.

 Multiple Principal Investigators

-Two or more U-M Principal Investigators can be designated for a project if the sponsoring agency explicitly permits Multiple Principal Investigators or Co-Principal Investigators.
-The Multiple/Co-PIs share authority for leading and directing the project, intellectually, logistically, and financially.
+Two or more U-M Principal Investigators can be designated for a project if the sponsoring agency explicitly permits multiple Principal Investigators (sometimes called co-PIs).
+The multiple PIs share authority for leading and directing the project, intellectually, logistically, and financially.
 Each PI is responsible and accountable for the proper conduct of the project, including the submission of all required reports.
-The designation of Multiple or Co-U-M Principal Investigators for a single project diminishes neither the responsibility nor the accountability on any individual PI.
-One of the Multiple/Co-U-M PIs must be designated as the Contact Principal Investigator.
+The designation of multiple/co-PIs for a single project diminishes neither the responsibility nor the accountability on any individual PI.
+One of the multiple PIs must be designated as the Contact Principal Investigator.